Over $1 Billion won for our clients!

 No. In the past, if you filed a product liability claim, you had to show that you established a relationship between yourself and the manufacturer, retailer, wholesaler, or distributor by purchasing the product.

-Now, if you are injured by a defective product and would like to file a product liability claim, you do not have to show that relationship.
-If a product that you are borrowing from another person injures you, you may still be able to file a product liability claim.
+If a defective product injures you, and you would like to file a product liability claim, you do not have to show that relationship.
+If a product you borrow from another person injures you, you may still be able to file a product liability claim.

 What is a product liability negligence claim?